Start9Labs/registry/marketplace_protocol.md

 - set of package ids in the response key set MUST be the same as the set of package ids in the query string
 - if the package is not available on the marketplace its entry MUST be `null`
-- if the package is available on the marketplace then its entry MUST be the highest Emver for that package
+- if the package is available on the marketplace then its entry MUST be the highest compatible Emver for that package

 ### GET /:S9PK